-Both hydrogen and oxygen are captured, compressed and delivered to the hatchery for a local use.
-Oxygenation is essential to aquaculture, and hydrogen will be used with a small fuel cell which will provide electricity to the site.
+Both hydrogen and oxygen are captured, compressed and delivered to the hatchery for local use.
+Oxygenation is essential to aquaculture, and hydrogen will be used in a small fuel cell which will provide electricity to the site.
 Energy and oxygen can both be seen as critical supplies.
 OHLEH opens a route for sustainable and competitive options to increase resilience of remote businesses.

-The hydrogen system at Creed includes a refuelling station, and some of the hydrogen will be used to refill a dual-fuel Refuse Collection Vehicle (RCV) operating on diesel/hydrogen.
+The hydrogen system at Creed includes a refuelling station, and some of the hydrogen will be used to refill a dual-fuel Refuse Collection Vehicle (RCV) operating on hydrogen/diesel.
 The RCV will be used to collect local waste, part of which ends in the biogas production system.

 Most of the equipment for this project is already installed; essentially OHLEH looks at how to link the existing assets together, leading to the creation of a circular and innovative local energy economy.

 The diagram below sums up the above description:

 Minimum combusting 80Nm3/h of biogas(c.
 48Nm3 of Methane)

 |Refuse Collection Vehicle||